searchX/moorellm/README.md

 More examples can be found in the [examples](examples) directory.

+## Full Documentation
+The full documentation can be found [here](https://searchx.github.io/moorellm/)

 ## Notes
 - The MooreLLM is a very basic implementation, and can be extended to support more complex use-cases.
 - The FSM is designed to be used with OpenAI's GPT-4o+ (as it uses structured responses), but can be used with any other model as well (with some modification).